keolo/keolo-com/content/projects/joyo.md

 ### Team & Process
 - Recruited and led distributed team of senior engineers
 - Implemented lightweight Agile process for rapid iteration
-- Created culture of psychological safety and continuous improvement
+- Nurtured culture of psychological safety and continuous improvement

 ## The Outcome